USMLE Step 1 Guide for Indian Medical Students (2026)

 ECFMG Certification: What Indian Graduates Need to Know

 Mistake 2: Not doing enough questions.
 Indian MBBS education is heavily lecture and textbook-based.
 USMLE requires clinical reasoning practiced through questions.
 If you are reading more than questioning, you are preparing wrong.
+Target at least 3,000-4,000 total practice questions before your exam.

 Mistake 4: Starting Anki too late.
 The AnKing deck works best when started early and reviewed daily.
 Starting 2 months before your exam and trying to catch up is ineffective.